vigetlabs/microcosm/docs/guides/writing-plugins.md

-# Plugins
+# Writing Plugins

 ## Introduction

-Plugins allow microcosm instances to be extended with additional functionality outside of the scope of the framework.
+Plugins allow Microcosm instances to be extended with additional functionality outside of the scope of the framework.
 The only requirement is that they take the form of an object with a `register`
 method: